Filter Options

 Is it better to fly or go overland to the Masai Mara?

 “You can either fly or drive from Nairobi to the Masai Mara but flying is a better option, although it is more expensive.
 The flight takes about 45 minutes, so it is a good way to maximize your time in the reserve.
-The drive takes about five to six hours, and the last 100km is very bumpy.
-Still, with an early start in Nairobi, you can make it in time to the reserve for an afternoon drive.
+The drive takes four to five hours, and the road is paved from Nairobi all the way to Sekenani Gate.
+Still, with an early start in Nairobi, you can make it to the reserve in time for an afternoon drive.
 Remember though that you might be tired of bumping around on rough roads and you may not feel like more of it.
-Most fly-in safaris use luxury accommodation, which includes game drives with resident guides who know the area extremely well.
+Most fly-in safaris use luxury accommodations, which include game drives with resident guides who know the area extremely well.
 A road safari is usually more budget-friendly, so you might want to consider the price difference as well.
 Although most people on a 3-day Masai Mara safari come from Nairobi, it is also possible to fly there from other reserves or the coast.
 This can cut out a stay in Nairobi, as well as the congested drive in and out of the city.”

 2

-What accommodation can I expect on a 3-day Masai Mara safari?
+What accommodations can I expect on a 3-day Masai Mara safari?

 3